ikarus23/MifareClassicTool/README.md

   possibility in this application.
 It is way to slow due to the protocol.

-For further information about Mifare classic check [Wikipedia](https://en.wikipedia.org/wiki/MIFARE),
+For further information about Mifare Classic check [Wikipedia](https://en.wikipedia.org/wiki/MIFARE),
 [do some Google search](https://www.google.com/search?q=mifare+classic") or read the